streamthoughts/jikkou/docs/content/en/docs/Overview/_index.md

 Welcome to the Jikkou documentation!
 Jikkou, means “execution (e.g. of a plan) or actual state (of things)” in Japanese.
 {{% /pageinfo %}}

-## What is Jikkou ?
+## What Is Jikkou ?

-Jikkou is a lightweight open-source tool designed to provide an efficient and easy way to manage, automate and provision resources on **Event-Driven Data Mesh platforms** (or, more simply, on any **Apache Kafka Infrastructures**).
+Jikkou is a powerful, flexible open-source framework that enables self-serve resource provisioning.
+It allows developers and DevOps teams to easily manage, automate, and provision all the resources needed for their **Apache Kafka&reg;** platform.

+Jikkou was born with the aim to streamline day-to-day operations on Apache Kafka&reg;, ensuring that platform governance is no longer a tedious and boring task for both developers and administrators.

+## What Are The Use-Cases ?

+Jikkou is primarily used as a GitOps solution for Kafka configuration management.

+Here are some of the various use cases we've observed in different projects:

+* **Topic as a Service**: Build a self-serve platform for managing Kafka topics.
+* **ACL Management**: Centrally manage all ACLs of an Apache Kafka cluster.
+* **Kafka Connectors Management**: Deploy and manage Kafka Connect connectors.
+* **Ad Hoc Changes**: Apply ad hoc changes as needed.
+* **Audit**: Easily check configurations of topics, brokers, or identify divergences between different environments.
+* **Kafka Configuration Backup**: Periodically export all critical configurations of your Kafka cluster.
+* **Configuration Replication**: Replicate the Kafka configuration from one cluster to another.

-## How does Jikkou work ?
+## How Does Jikkou Work ?

+Jikkou offers flexibility in deployment, functioning either as a simple CLI (Command Line Interface) or as a REST server, based on your requirements.

-Jikkou adopts a stateless approach and thus does not store any state internally.
+By adopting a stateless approach, Jikkou does not store any internal state.
 Instead, it leverages your platforms or services as the source of truth.
-This design allows you to seamlessly integrate Jikkou with other solutions (such as Ansible, Terraform, etc.) or use it on an ad hoc basis for specific needs, making it incredibly flexible and versatile.
+This design enables seamless integration with other solutions, such as Ansible and Terraform, or allows for ad hoc use for specific tasks, making Jikkou incredibly flexible and versatile.

-{{< figure src="./jikkou-how-it-works.svg" width="80%" class="center" >}}
+{{< figure src="./jikkou-architecture-overview.svg" width="80%" class="center" >}}

-## Why Jikkou ?
-The Story Behind Jikkou.

-Jikkou was originally created as a side project to help development teams quickly recreate topics on Apache Kafka clusters used for testing purposes (the project was called _Kafka Specs_).
-At the time, the aim was to ensure that environments were always clean and ready to run integration tests.

-But over time, new features were added, and so Jikkou was born with the aim to streamline day-to-day operations on Apache Kafka, ensuring that platform governance is no longer a tedious and boring task for both developers and administrators.

-Today, Jikkou is used in production on several projects, providing efficient management of Kafka resources through a GitOps approach.
-The project continues to evolve as an open-source project, as the solutions that have appeared over time in the Kafka ecosystem do not meet the needs of Kafka developers and administrators as well.
-In fact, existing solutions are either designed to work only with Kubernetes, or rely on dedicated services to manage the state of the solution.

-Now, we sincerely believe that Jikkou can play a role in bootstrapping a _self-service platform_ for a Data Mesh organization, by unifying the way to manage the various assets required to create and manage a Data Product exposed through Apache Kafka.

-## Is Jikkou for me ?
+## Is Jikkou For Me ?

 Jikkou can be implemented regardless of the size of your team or data platform.